Pallas Athena

 Finding a Gap

-So we're not done yet!
+But we're not done yet!
 We still need to find a gap to prove the triangles are not overlapping.
-Look again below at our figure.
+Look again at our figure.
+Can you spot an axis along which we might find a gap?

 Step 1.
 Compute the edge vector and obtain the normal basis: